 |4.
 Three Letters of Recommendation

 Submit three (3) original letters of recommendation printed on university letterhead from professors (not lecturers or TAs) at North American institutions in your major and relevant fields of study.
-The letters can be included in a sealed envelope with your application or should be sent separately to DAAD New York.
-It is your responsibility that the recommendations are received on time.
+The letters should be sent to:

 Submit official transcripts of all post-secondary studies, including explanations of the grading systems.